-Name of Detainee A-Number
+Name of detainee:

+A-number:

 I hereby request authorization to participate in the Common Fare Program.
 I agree to comply with the program requirements.
-I understand that if I am observed consuming mainline foods or violating other program requirements, I may be temporarily removed from program participation and shall not be eligible for immediate reinstatement.
-Repeated program violations may result in removal from the program for up to one year.
+I understand that if I am observed consuming mainline foods o violating other program requirements, I may be removed from program participation and will not be eligible for immediate reinstatement.
+Repeated program violations may result in remova from the program for up to one year.
 I further understand that the same conditions for reinstatement may apply if I voluntarily withdraw from the program for any reason.

 I understand that I must have a recorded religious preference in order to be eligible for the program and that I must provide a written reason for requesting to participate in the religious diet program.

-Religious Preference:
+Religious preference:

 Specific reason for wanting to participate in the Common Fare Religious Diet Program:

-Signature of Detainee A-Number
+Signature of detainee:

+A-number:

+Date:

-Signature of Chaplain Date
+Signature of Chaplain:

+Date:

-Record Copy - Detainee Detention File; Copy - Chaplaincy File; Copy - Detainee
+Record Copy-Detainee Detention File; Copy - Chaplaincy File; Copy-Detainee